 What is Food Cost?

-Food Cost is a percentage that restaurant operators use to determine how much money they make back on the sale of each dish compared to how much it costs to produce said dish.
-Food cost takes everything into consideration from the fixed overheads like labor and electricity to each individual ingredient that goes into the dish.
+Food cost is used by restaurant operators to determine how much money they make back on the sale of a dish compared to how much it costs to make that dish.
+Food cost should take everything from fixed overheads such as labor and electricity to individual ingredient costs into consideration.

 Food cost helps restaurant operators better understand the profitability of their menu items, and make decisions based on that knowledge.

-Tip: It is important to understand whether or not different items require different food cost percentages.
-If you are running a fine dining restaurant where prices are higher, you can get away with a higher food cost, but if you run a small neighborhood eatery with more affordable prices, you'll want to lower your food cost to take advantage of the smaller profit margins.
+Tip: It is important to understand that you cannot apply a blanket target food cost percentage across your menu items.
+If you own a fine dining restaurant where prices are a bit higher than a fast casual restaurant, you can get away with a higher food cost because of the larger profit margins.

 The Importance of Calculating Food Cost